-MS Roald Amundsen and MS Fridtjof Nansen proves the possibility to significantly reduce fuel costs and emissions in cruising, shipping and coastal transport.
+The MS Roald Amundsen and MS Fridtjof Nansen demonstrate that it is possible significantly reduce fuel costs and emissions in cruise, shipping and coastal transport.
 Their successful implementation could help to push cruise operators and transport companies worldwide to adopt low-emission technology.

 The partly electric-powered voyages will moreover enhance the way guests experience nature.
-The vessels are specially constructed for operating in Arctic waters and will allows guests from all over the world to visit some of the world’s most spectacular destinations responsibly.
+The vessels are specially constructed for operating in Arctic waters and will allows guests from all over the world to visit some of the world’s most spectacular destinations in an environmentally responsible manner.

 The global shipping industry has begun its move towards silent and emission-free transport.
-MS Roald Amundsen and MS Fridtjof Nansen are demonstrating that hybrid technology can be implemented commercially in large vessels operating in harsh natural environments.
+The MS Roald Amundsen and MS Fridtjof Nansen show that hybrid technology can be implemented commercially in large vessels operating in harsh natural environments.